 Earlier this month we sorted out your workspace.
 Today’s task is to clean your data.
-This may be a job you start today and continue over a few days or weeks, especially if you’ve never cleaned your data before and have a backlog to work through.
+This may be a job you start today or plan to begin soon – and continue over a few days or weeks.
+Data cleaning always takes longer than you expect, especially if you’ve never cleaned your data before and have a backlog to work through.

 In my view, keeping your data clean is an essential research skill we should do routinely.
 And yet we’re rarely taught how to do it, nor given any time or encouragement to build it into our work schedule.

 What does data cleaning mean?
 It means checking through your datasets, records, photos, films, or transcripts to ensure everything is tidy and correct.

 - running frequencies on quantitative data to check there are no numbers there that shouldn’t be.